ara-framework/webpack-nova-consumer/README.md

 # webpack-nova-consumer

-This webpack plugin enable us to add external links from Nova bundles inside the page using the `html-webpack-plugin` hooks.
+This webpack plugin enables to add external links from Nova bundles inside the consumer pages using the `html-webpack-plugin` hooks.

 ## Install